 Training provision accreditation.
 From January 2012 we are managing the Network Rail training and assessment scheme (known as the RTAS scheme).
 We plan to extend the opportunity for providers to become accredited to deliver other railway engineering training later in the year.
 For more information click here

 NSARE launched SkillsID (national competence database) on 7th March, 2013, with the NSARE Board's support and significant endorsement by key players in the industry.
 SkillsID went live on 1st April, 2013.
-There has been an excellent response.
-After five months 69 companies, employing (sponsoring) over 15,500 individuals signed up.
+There has been an excellent response with 80 companies, employing (sponsoring) over 17,300 individuals that have signed up.

 Click here to find more about SkillsID